Recommended Network Switch

 Switches are allowed, but not a router?

-We allow students to bring and connect unmanaged network switches to the Ursinus Network because they should only be forwarding traffic through the network.
-However this article will explain why we don't allow students to bring in and connect a wireless router to the Ursinus Network.
+We allow students to bring and connect unmanaged network switches because they should only be forwarding traffic through the network.
+However, this article will explain why we don't allow students to bring in and connect a wireless router to the Ursinus network.

 Still Having Trouble?

-If you are having trouble with your wired connection try these troubleshooting steps, otherwise you are welcome to submit a service request for help with your issue through this link.
+If you are having trouble with your wired connection try these troubleshooting steps

 Related Articles (2)

-This article is to help inform students, staff, and faculty on why they can not have a personal wi-fi router plugged into the Ursinus network
+This article will inform students, staff, and faculty as to why they cannot have a personal wi-fi router plugged into the Ursinus network.

 This knowledge base article will walk users through some common troubleshooting tips for connecting a device to the Ursinus Wired Network through an Ethernet cable.